Ibabalola/git-essential-training/git-intermediate-techniques.md

 - Useful to integrate recent commits without merging
 - Maintains a cleaner, more linear project history
 - Ensures topic branch commits apply cleanly

+# Blame
+- Browse an annotated file
+- Determine who changed which lines in a file and why
+- Useful for probing the history behind a file's contents
+- Useful for identifying which commit introduced a bug

+# Bisect
+- Find the commit that introduced a bug or regression
+- Mark last good revision and first bad revision
+- Resets code to mid-point
+- Marks as good or bad revision
+- Repeat